tokalak/blog/_posts/2025-03-08-why-docker-base-image.md

 classes: wide
 ---

-It seems strange that you need to provide a base image in a Dockerfile when building your custom docker image, even though Docker is run on a Linux operating system.
+It seems strange that you need to provide a base image in a Dockerfile when defining your custom docker image, even though Docker is run on a Linux operating system.
 Why do I need to specify a base image then?

 Docker uses technics like `namespaces` and `cgroups` provided by Linux to isolate docker `containers` (running instances of docker `images`) from each other and from the host operating system.